 - Respecting conscience and religious freedom of health and human services providers and beneficiaries alike.

-EPPC Fellows Eric Kniffin and David Gortler, and Legislative and Regulatory Affairs Associate Natalie Dodson, also serve in the HHS Accountability Project.
+EPPC Fellow Eric Kniffin and Policy Analyst Natalie Dodson also serve in the HHS Accountability Project.